bioc/strandCheckR/README.md

 # strandCheckR

-An R Package for checking strandedness of RNA-Seq data.
+An R Package for checking strandedness of RNA-Seq data by sliding windows across a bam file.
 Applicable to stranded RNA-Seq only!

 # Installation